Digital manufacturing

 Pre-treatments

-Depending on the physico-chemical properties of the ink and substrate, as well as on the desired contact angle, a pre-treatment step might be necessary prior printing.
-At iPrint, our platforms are equipped with most common technologies as plasma, corona or flame treatments.
+Depending on the physico-chemical properties of the ink and substrate, as well as on the desired contact angle, a pre-treatment step might be necessary prior to printing.
+At iPrint, our platforms are equipped with most of the industry-standard technologies, including plasma, corona or flame treatments.
+Primers can be employed as well.
 We are also working on new digital pre-treatment technologies.

 Plasma / Corona / Flame / Primers